Galvana28/Galvana28/README.md

 - ⚡ Other: I have autism.
 I'm a fictionkin, puppetkin otherkin, and ockin.
 Im terrified of everyone do not speak to me /j I often communicate non-verbally, like using actions and emojis.
 - Sign my Strawpage and Guestbook!!
 I'm working on a Carrd, it's (not) linked to my Strawpage but neither are completely finished yet :3 more info on my Patreon, also looks much better this.

 - I'll keep updating this, and I'll probably improve the layout in the future.
-[Last updated: 29/11/2024] this is a big wip i promise i can make it look better., wtf is this vro 😭 hurry up this looks ass
+[Last updated: 15/01/2025] this is a big wip i promise i can make it look better., wtf is this vro 😭 hurry up this looks ass

-- i was considering making a new intro, but it looked different from this and that upset me :/ if anyone wants to help, dm me on discord or smth idk
+- i was considering making a new intro, but it looked different from this and that upset me :/ if anyone wants to help, dm me on discord (same username) or smth idk